nann-cheng/PDTE/README.md

 ## PDTE

 This is an implementation of the protocols in paper [Constant-Round Private Decision Tree Evaluation for Secret Shared Data](https://eprint.iacr.org/2023/1307),  will appear at PETS 2024.
-This protocol involves three servers running the private decision tree algorithm over the **decision tree model** and a **sample vector**.
+This protocol involves three servers running the private decision tree algorithm provided by the **decision tree model** and a **sample vector**.

 ## Structure of the code files